withastro/roadmap/proposals/0027-content-collections.md

 Second problem: **importing globs of content via `Astro.glob` can be slow at scale.** This is due to a fundamental flaw with importing: even if you *just* need the frontmatter of a post (i.e. for landing pages), you still wait on the *content* of that render and parse to a JS module as well.
 Though less of a problem with Markdown, globbing hundreds-to-thousands of MDX entries [can slow down dev server HMR updates significantly](https://github.com/withastro/astro/issues/4307).

-To avoid this, Content Schemas will focus on processing and returning a post's frontmatter, **not** the post's contents, **and** avoid transforming documents to JS modules.
+To avoid this, Content Collections will focus on processing and returning a post's frontmatter, **not** the post's contents, **and** avoid transforming documents to JS modules.
 This should make Markdown and MDX equally quick to process, and should make landing pages faster to build and debug.

 <aside>